IBM-Cloud/docs/openwhisk/openwhisk_catalog.md

 4. Observe new activations for the `myCloudantTrigger` trigger for each document change.

+**Note**: If you are unable to observe new activations, see the subsequent sections on reading from and writing to a Cloudant database.
+Testing the reading and writing steps below will help verify that your Cloudant credentials are correct.

 You can now create rules and associate them to actions to react to the document updates.

 The content of the generated events depends on the value of the value of the `includeDocs` parameter when creating the trigger.
 If set to true, each trigger event that is fired includes the modified Cloudant document.
 For example, consider the following modified document: